ITIL Change Management

 ITIL Change Management Process: Information, Steps and Roles

-To understand change processes, you need to know how they are formed and which components are important in the process.
+In order to understand change processes, you need to know how they are put together and which components are important.
 For this, we need to clarify two terms in the first step, namely Configuration Item (CI) and Configuration Management Database (CMDB).

-In order to assess the risk of changes, detailed information about the individual configuration items (CI) and their relationships to each other is required.
-A CI is a part of the entirety of operating resources in a company and can include PCs, peripherals, telephones, all network components, servers, installation documentation, procedural instructions, IT services and also software – in other words, all components that can cause a change through a malfunction.
+In order to assess the risk of changes, you need detailed information about the individual configuration items (CI) and their relations to each other.
+A CI is a part of the entirety of operating resources in a company and can include PCs, peripheral devices, telephones, all network components, servers, installation documentation, process instructions, IT services and also software – in other words, all components that can trigger a change due to a malfunction.

 Configuration Management captures and manages these components in a Configuration Management Database (CMDB).
-In this way, changes can be controlled and, if possible, even automated, sinceall important components and their relationship to each other are collected and configured in a database.
+This means that changes can be controlled and, if possible, even automated, as all important components and their relationship to each other are collected and configured in a database.

-Typically, change management covers the entire process from the initialization of the change (the so-called change request) to the review of the change after it has been implemented.
+Typically, change management covers the entire process from the initialization of the change (the so-called change request) to the review of the change after implementation.
 The focus is always on ensuring that all changes to the IT infrastructure are subject to a controlled assessment, approval, implementation and review process.

 This requires going through several steps in the change management process.